OsmosysSoftware/dev-standards/process/mockoon-usage.md

 There are two possible ways to avoid delays due to the above pipeline:

 - Provide API details to the frontend before development.
-We can try to use AI tools to do this, but it was found that these are not reliable.
+We can try to use AI tools to do this, but it has been found that these are not reliable.
 This will also require human intervention for testing the APIs, for example, using different responses.
 - Use a mock API server.
 This will mock the API responses using static or random responses as configured.

 [Back to top](#mockoon-usage)

 ## 2. Why Mockoon?

-[Mockoon](https://mockoon.com) is a free and open source application that is cross platform and provides an easy and quick way to run mock APIs locally.
+[Mockoon](https://mockoon.com) is a free and open-source application that is cross-platform and provides an easy and quick way to run mock APIs locally.
 There is no mandatory login or account requirement for using this.

 ### Steps